 READ MORE: The Facts About Health Savings Accounts

-Key 2020 and 2021 amounts
+Key 2024 and 2025 amounts

-To be eligible for an HSA, an individual must be covered by a “high deductible health plan.”
-For 2020, a “high deductible health plan” is one with an annual deductible of at least $1,400 for self-only coverage, or at least $2,800 for family coverage.
-For 2021, these amounts are staying the same.
+To be eligible for an HSA, an individual must be covered by a “high-deductible health plan.”
+For 2024, a high-deductible health plan has an annual deductible of at least $1,600 for self-only coverage or at least $3,200 for family coverage.
+For 2025, these amounts are $1,650 and $3,300, respectively.
+For self-only coverage, the 2024 limit on deductible contributions is $4,150.
+For family coverage, the 2024 limit on deductible contributions is $8,300.
+For 2025, these amounts are increasing to $4,300 and $8,550, respectively.

-An individual (and the individual’s covered spouse, as well) who has reached age 55 before the close of the tax year (and is an eligible HSA contributor) may make additional “catch-up” contributions for 2020 and 2021 of up to $1,000.
+Additionally, for 2024, annual out-of-pocket expenses for covered benefits can’t exceed $8,050 for self-only coverage or $16,100 for family coverage.
+For 2025, these amounts are increasing to $8,300 and $16,600.
+An individual (and the individual’s covered spouse, as well) who has reached age 55 before the close of the tax year (and is an eligible HSA contributor) may make additional “catch-up” contributions for 2024 and 2025 of up to $1,000.

 Contributing on an employee’s behalf

-If an employer contributes to the HSA of an eligible individual, the employer’s contribution is treated as employer-provided coverage for medical expenses under an accident or health plan and is excludable from an employee’s gross income up to the deduction limitation.
-There’s no “use-it-or-lose-it” provision, so funds can be built up for years.
-An employer that decides to make contributions on its employees’ behalf must generally make comparable contributions to the HSAs of all comparable participating employees for that calendar year.
-If the employer doesn’t make comparable contributions, the employer is subject to a 35% tax on the aggregate amount contributed by the employer to HSAs for that period.
+If an employer contributes to the HSA of an eligible individual, the employer’s contribution is treated as employer-provided coverage for medical expenses under an accident or health plan.
+It is excludable from an employee’s gross income up to the deduction limitation.
+There’s no “use-it-or-lose-it” provision, so funds can build for years.
+An employer that decides to make contributions on its employees’ behalf must generally make similar contributions to the HSAs of all comparable participating employees for that calendar year.
+If the employer doesn’t make similar contributions, the employer is subject to a 35% tax on the aggregate amount contributed by the employer to HSAs for that period.

 Paying for eligible expenses

-HSA distributions can be made to pay for qualified medical expenses.
-This generally means those expenses that would qualify for the medical expense itemized deduction.
-They include expenses such as doctors’ visits, prescriptions, chiropractic care and premiums for long-term care insurance.
+Your employees can take HSA distributions to pay for qualified medical expenses.
+This generally means expenses that would qualify for the medical expense itemized deduction.
+They include costs for doctors’ visits, prescriptions, chiropractic care and premiums for long-term care insurance.
+The withdrawal is taxable if funds are withdrawn from the HSA for any other reason.
+Additionally, an extra 20% tax will apply to the withdrawal unless it’s made after age 65 or in the case of death or disability.

 As you can see, HSAs offer a flexible option for providing health care coverage, but the rules are somewhat complex.
 Contact us with questions or if you’d like to discuss offering this benefit to your employees.